elmtree-askmo/cloudcannon-app/content/learn/medicine/in-what-scenarios-is-ultrasound-preferred-for-gi-imaging.md

     subject: Medicine
     url: /learn/medicine/questions/how-does-computed-tomography-ct-enhance-gi-imaging
 related_article5:
-    id: 118166
+    id: 118144
     title: >-
-        What are the pros and cons of using CT in GI imaging?
+        What is a barium meal and when is it used?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-pros-and-cons-of-using-ct-in-gi-imaging
+    url: /learn/medicine/questions/what-is-a-barium-meal-and-when-is-it-used
 ---

 &nbsp;